marwa-eltayeb/MovieTrailer/README.md

 # MovieTrailer
+- Display all upcoming movies trailers
+- Get a list of popular movies of the current time.
+- Get a list of top-rated movies.
 - Search any movie & get its information: Original Title, Rating, Release Date, Total Votes, Synposis.
-- Get a list of Most Popular movies of the current time.
-- Get a list of Top Rated movies on TMDb.
 - Mark a movie as favourite & save it for future preferences.

-## Libraries Used:
+## Libraries included in this project:

 - Paging
 - Glide